There is No Planet B

 Personally, I think this survey is unique for a variety of reasons, but my favorite is that the UN repeatedly makes mentions of a "people's perspective".
 More often than not we see initiatives of this scale influenced by major players with motives much different from those that matter on an individuals basis.

-Even more brilliant is the UN’s enlistment of two top data visualization communities, #vizforsocialgood, and #makeovermonday.
-A few rules are provided to those participating in the data visualization competition, but these exercises generally just involve a datasets and sweat.
+Even more brilliant is the UN's enlistment of two top data visualization communities, #vizforsocialgood, and #makeovermonday.
+A few rules are provided to those participating in the data visualization competition, but these exercises generally just involve a dataset and sweat.
 Download the data and work your butt off to present that data in the most meaningful way you can muster.

 Here's a GIF of my mobile submission.

 This visualization gives citizens who have not yet taken the survey a chance to familiarize themselves with the responses made as of September 3rd, 2017.
-I hope that after people see how MY World data might be summarized for world leader, citizens will better understand why their votes matter.
+I hope that after people see how MY World data might be summarized for the world leader, citizens will better understand why their votes matter.